-If you’re at the early stages still, you’re still writing your first draft, you might want to know about the next stages of editing.
+If you’re at the early stages and you’re still writing your first draft, you might want to know about the next stages of editing.
 A lot of people don’t understand the differences between editing types, so they don’t know what to choose—or how much to pay.

 Types of Book Editing